heretics-sf/2030-goals/README.md

 * Singing and choir
 * Chapel pews replaced with theater seats / move around

-### 1.7 Security & Sustainability: We prevent harm from happening to any of the above
+### Goal 1.7: Security & Sustainability: We prevent harm from happening to any of the above

 * Testing procedures and drills
 * fire drills